nbro/andz/OBJECTIVES.md

 		- Rate of implementation of new algorithms and data structures may be slow.

 		- Greater reliability of the implementations and information given.

+		    - May serve as starting point to implement a high-performance version of a specific data structure, maybe in another programming language.

 	- Specific goals: